Photo courtesy of http://liberato.org Ricardo Liberato

 - Is it practical to drag stones weighing two or three tons up such ramps, and how would it be done?

-- Is it feasible to raise 2.5 million blocks to their ultimate destinations within the required time?
+- Is it fast enough to raise 2.5 million blocks to their ultimate destinations within the required time?

 Dragging Stone Up The Ramps

 The ramps pictured in the model have a 1:10 slope.
 In practice, builders would use whatever slope experience shows optimizes the efforts of the workers.
-1:10 might be a little shallow.
+My intuition is that 1:10 might be unnecessarily shallow.
 The block only has to rise 0.75 meters, which is about thigh-high on an adult.
+Picture a ramp seven or eight meters long–about the width of a townhouse, rising a block to the height of a dining table.

-The ramps modeled here would be about 10 or 11 meters long, plus a few more feet of flat area at each end.
+The ramps modeled here are slightly steeper.
+In any event, a ramp also needs a few more feet of flat area at each end.
+We will elaborate on this later.

-A grown man could easily drag 68 kilos up a forty-foot ramp.
-68 kilos is the weight of a two-sheet bundle of 5/8″ sheetrock, and such bundles are routinely carried away by a single worker when unloading a truck.
-(I know because in my youth I unloaded I don’t know how many tons of them.)
+The argument for the practicality of this technique is that a grown man could easily drag 68 kilos up a eight meter ramp.
+68 kilos is the weight of a standard two-sheet bundle of 5/8″ sheetrock, and such bundles are routinely carried away by a single worker when unloading a truck.
+(I know because in my youth I unloaded many a ton of them.)
+If a man can easily carry that much weight, clearly he could drag at least that much.

-If 2,728 kilos could be lifted by 40 men, then clearly 40 men could drag such a weight up a greased 1:10 incline in a single surge of effort.
-Note that this would be an anaerobic effort–just thirty or forty seconds of hard pulling, not a long slog up a kilometer or two of ramp.
+Therefore, 2,728 kilos could be lifted by 40 men, and by the same argument, it would require at most 40 men to drag such a weight up a greased incline in a single surge of effort.
+Note that this would be an anaerobic effort–just thirty seconds of hard pulling, not a long slog up kilometers of ramp.
+This is the level of effort expended when pushing a car, applied for half a minute.

 Rollers under the skids might or might not make the job easier.
-They certainly make dragging stone on a flat surface easier but they would be difficult to manage on a narrow incline, especially with work taking place on the layer below.
-So let’s assume the worst case, that dragging the stone on greased wood is the best they can do.
+They certainly make dragging stone on a flat surface easier, but they have other drawbacks (see notes) so let’s assume the worst case, that dragging the stone on greased wood is the best they can do.

 Style of Use

 A path of ramps up the pyramid would function like a bucket-brigade.
 Each team would drag a block up their assigned incline by brute force, then lever it a few feet sideways to position it at the bottom of the next ramp.
-Levering it sideways would only take a few of the forty men.
+Levering it sideways on wooden rails or skids would only take a few of the forty men.
 Most of the team would rest while the next team took the block on up another level, and then wait for the team below to supply a fresh block at the foot of their own ramp.
+During their work shift, workers never move up or down, except possibly one level to hook up the next block.

 Is It Fast Enough?